Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Username/password

 **Explanation:**
-"Security hardware token" is incorrect.
+Security hardware token is incorrect.
 Tokens alone are not used for CLI authentication; they may be part of MFA.
-"MFA" is incorrect.
+MFA is incorrect.
 MFA adds security but requires keys; it is not standalone for CLI automation.
-"Access/secret key" is correct.
+Access/secret key is correct.
 CLI automation uses programmatic credentials (access key ID and secret access key) to authenticate.
-"Username/password" is incorrect.
+Username/password is incorrect.
 Passwords are used for console login, not CLI automation.

 ---